A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Proposed Solution: A DNN Architecture

 We train the network in two stages.
-The first stage takes a global perspective by training with all of the data (ones in the training set) whereas the second stage re-initializes the network with the global model and fine-tunes it to each subject separately by training with only the corresponding subject data (of the training set).
+The first stage takes a global perspective by training with all of the data (in the training set) whereas the second stage re-initializes the network with the global model and fine-tunes it to each subject separately by training with only the corresponding subject data (of the training set).
 Hence, each subject has her/his own model.
-We note that, except a few, most of the existing studies do either develop only a local model or only a global model, which indicates that our introduced two-stage training is also a novel contribution to BCI SSVEP spellers (cf. Section \ref{sec:rel} and Section \ref{sec:novelcon} for detailed comparisons to the related work in the literature).
+Most of the existing studies do either develop only a local model (e.g., \cite{trca,TS-CORRCA}) or only a global model (e.g., \cite{first-deep}), which indicates that our introduced two-stage training is also a novel contribution to BCI SSVEP spellers (cf. Sections \ref{sec:rel} and \ref{sec:novelcon}).
 We observe that this idea of transfer learning with two-staged learning, since it takes into account the inter-subject statistical variations, provides significant ITR improvements.
+In the following section of the performance evaluations, we study with two datasets independently.
+Namely, the global model of the first stage training is obtained for each dataset separately rather than training a single global model based on the union of the two datasets.